wieschick42/wieschick42.github.io/README.md

 ## Architectural Cognition

-![Architectural Cognition](/images/arch.jpg)

 I am interested in how psychology can aid architecture in improving the usability of buildings.
 I study how space 'guides' our behaviour, our attention, and our thinking.
 I design formal measures for architectural computation that are grounded in the cognitive experience of space.

+![Architectural Cognition](/images/arch.jpg)

+In recent work, we extended a popular architectural measure of visibility, called an "isovist", from 2-D to 3-D environments.
+We demonstrated that our measure better predicts how "spacious" and "complex" a building feels to a human occupant, compared to the previously available methods.

 Key publications: